zozzlethena/docs/pages/tokenomics.md

 incentivized pool proportionally to the votes they cast.

 The bribes can be added in each epoch to _whitelisted_ tokens, before any voting is done.
-Bribes can be collected 24–48 hours after votes are cast (snapshot is taken).
+Voters will earn bribes no matter when in the epoch they are added.
 Rewards not collected will accrue to future epochs.

-Note: to receive bribes deposited in new epochs, voters maintaining rolling votes must _poke_ or re-cast their votes.
+Rewards claim is available 24–48 hours after the snapshot.

 An example of bribes, voting, and rewards claim timeline:
  * A new epoch starts Thursday (00:00 UTC)
  * Bribes are deposited at any point in the epoch
  * A snapshot for votes cast is taken at the end of Wednesday (23:59 UTC)
- * Rewards claim is available 24–48 hours after the snapshot
+ * Rewards available 24–48 hours after the snapshot

 <Bleed>
   <Chart